-Here's a free sheet from Mr Laws to stick in the back of your journal to help you remember the prompts, a list of journal page elements, and some tools for collecting data.
+Here's a free sheet to stick in the back of your journal to help you remember the prompts, a list of journal page elements, and some tools for collecting data.

 If you haven't already, listen to the audio and consider John Muir Laws' infectious encouragement.
 Or watch the brief video below.
 And don't forget to check out Laws Guide to Nature Drawing and Journaling.

 Laws if very generous.
 He has made a nature journaling curriculum freely available to school and home educators.
 Currently a 3rd edition is being prepared but you can check out the current edition here.